Welcome to today's edition of the Rush 24-7 podcast.

 And this is why I say the reason I'm guessing that the Clintons have not set this foundation up to be on site at every disaster is that they don't want to establish the idea that the purpose of their foundation is to deal with charities.

-This their charitable foundation is a hoover.
+Their charitable foundation is a Hoover.

 It is sucking things up.

-And we mentioned this yesterday, and people say, what could he possibly expect to get?
+And we mentioned this yesterday, and people say, What could he possibly expect to get?

 Well, nothing from the foundation.